paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ```

 ^
-Okay, back to IRb again, and we've added `defined?` to our `puts` calls.
-Let's first see what what the Ruby code considers `name` to be.
+Back to IRb again, and we've added `defined?` to our `puts` calls.
+Let's first see what what the Ruby code considers "`name`" to be.

 ---
 [.background-color: #F0F0F0]